sandptel/gsoc25/README.md

 #### Method 1: generated-config
 https://github.com/sandptel/cosmic-settings/pull/2
 [This fork](https://github.com/sandptel/cosmic-settings) of cosmic-settings that runs a equivalent sway command for `input` settings : `mouse` + `keyboard` + `touchpad` instead of running the change for the compositor.
-This is used as a replacement to the existing gnome-settings application.

 ##### workflow
 - Settings changes trigger equivalent sway commands through swayipc for instantaneous changes.